theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/sap-access-with-xtract-universal-and-powershell.md

 ---
-layout: page
-title: Mastering SAP Access with Xtract Universal and Powershell
+title: SAP Access with Xtract Universal and Powershell
 description: Mastering SAP Access with Xtract Universal and Powershell
-permalink: /:collection/:path
-weight: 100
 ---

-This article showcases how to use PowerShell scripts in combination with Xtract Universal.
+This article showcases how to use PowerShell scripts in combination with {{ productName }}.

-Xtract Universal is an SAP connector that enables axtraction of save data streams from SAP ERP and BW objects to different target systems.
+{{ productName }} is an SAP connector that enables the extraction of save data streams from SAP ERP and BW objects to different target systems.
-Xtract Universal offers a command line tool that can be used to automate and schedule SAP extractions and to integrate different ETL Tools.
+{{ productName }} offers a command line tool that can be used to automate and schedule SAP extractions and to integrate different ETL Tools.

 Powershell is a powerful task automation and configuration framework from Microsoft that is based on the .NET Framework.
 It includes a command-line shell and a scripting language.